eissar/eagle-web/readme.md

 - **Real-time Search**: Find images with debounced search
 - **Tag Filtering**: Click any tag to filter your collection
 - **Folder Filtering**: Click any folder to filter your collection
-- **Shareable Links**: URLs remember your filters, making it easy to bookmark or possible share specific views
+- **Shareable Links**: URLs remember your filters, making it easy to bookmark or possibly share specific views

 ### Remote Upload
 - **Secure Upload**: PNG image upload with metadata removal (using ffmpeg)